MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-devices.md

 - Prevent the saving of company app data to a personal storage location.
 - Ensure the device’s operating system is up to date.

 You can also use app protection policies to ensure that data doesn’t leak to apps that don’t support shared device mode.
-To prevent data loss, the following app protection policies must be enabled on shared devices:
+To help prevent data loss, enable the following app protection policies on shared devices:

 - Disable copy/paste to non-shared device mode enabled apps.
 - Disable local file saving.